Microsoft/azure-docs.pl-pl/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

         AND tip_amount < 25

-Ta komórka kodu używa kwerendy SQL do utworzenia trzech wykresów danych.
+Ta komórka kodu używa zapytania SQL do tworzenia trzech wykresów danych.

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local